moritzsalla/healingorb-monorepo/chrome-extension/README.md

 Chrome doesn't accept self-signed certificate issues.
 Read more [here](https://stackoverflow.com/a/58957322/10653440).
 To allowlist your Raspberry Pi's IP address, type `thisisunsafe` when Chrome throws an error screen.
 This is likely to be the reason if the Raspberry Pi is not responding.
 Please check your developer console regularly, Chrome's behavior is sporadic.

 ## Data Flow

+The extension's processing tasks include HTML scraping, string filtration, storage, mapping and easing.
+The extension also includes a popup which exposes readings and settings to the user.

 ![Illustration](illu.png)